 Here is a shot from before a game I saw:

-In 2011, playing in League One, Town set a remarkable record which still stands: 44 league games unbeaten.
+In 2011, playing in League One, Town set a remarkable record which stood for deacdes: 44 league games unbeaten.
 At the end of the following season they were promoted to The Championship after a record-setting penalty shootout in the final of the League One Playoffs against Sheffield United.
 It went 11 rounds and finished with keeper-vs-keeper.
 Here is that shootout, which happened in front of the Town fans:

-They have been in the Championship ever since; in 2015-16 they were 19th.
-During the 2016-17 season, they have not only hung around the top three but also done it playing an exciting, attacking style of soccer, with a ore of young players.
+They stayed in the Championship for the next three seasons, but in 2015-16 they were 19th.
+During the 2016-17 season, they not only hung around the top three but also dod it playing an exciting, attacking style of soccer, with a core of young players.
 I saw them a couple of times that year, and I just love watching them.
-They run and run, press high, and when they win the ball in midfield, pour forward in the attack.
+They ran and ran, pressed high, and when they won the ball in midfield, poured forward in the attack.

-In fact, here is a video of how their tactics and player selection make up for a lack of financial resources:
+In fact, here is a video of how their tactics and player selection made up for a lack of financial resources:

 They made some news in early 2017 when they drew nearby rivals Manchester City in the FA Cup.
 Playing at home, with seven changes in the lineup, they held City 0-0 in front a stadium-record crowd of 24,129.
 They went on to lose, 5-1, at The Etihad, but it was a nationally televised game that drew praise for the team and their fans.
 At one point late in the game, the ball went into the Town section, and they bounced it around like a beach ball for a while, enjoying their big day out.

-Another fun note: Their manager, David Wagner, is actually a former US international player, even though he has never lived in the US.
+Another fun note: Their (then) manager, David Wagner, was actually a former US international player, even though he has never lived in the US.
 His dad was American, his mom German, and he grew up in Germany.
-He is the first Town manager in history who was born outside the British Isles.
+He was the first Town manager in history who was born outside the British Isles.